 Over time, Mary & I became good friends.
 I found that she was an expert in many topics that I was interested in – and I’m not just talking work-related stuff, although she was quite the expert there also.
 I thought I knew punk music but Mary’s musical knowledge put mine to shame.
 And it wasn’t just punk music, she knew jazz, blues, classic rock, and some of the most horrendous sounding death metal that I had ever heard LOL.
 If I needed to research “anything”, I usually asked Mary first, and 4 times out of 5, she knew exactly what I was talking about..

 I found out later thru some recruiter friends that Mary had quite the reputation amongst recruiters for giving one of the toughest technical interviews out there.
 When one found out I worked for Mary, he was majorly impressed that I passed her technical interview since he saw many of his candidates fall to her interview.
-When I asked her about it, she told me that particular recruiter used to send her resumes that had nothing to do with the job she was hiring where to buy ativan for.
-Which brings me to a big part of her personality that people didn’t “get”.
+When I asked her about it, she told me that particular recruiter used to send her resumes that had nothing to do with the job she was hiring for.
+Which buy zolpidem without prescription brings me to a big part of her personality that people didn’t “get”.

 Many people were afraid of Mary based on her honest nature.
 They heard stories of how Mary ripped someone apart for asking a simple question.
 What people didn’t know about those people is that most of them asked the same simple question over and over.
 Mary didn’t suffer fools very well and usually let them know how she felt.
 Sadly, many people only saw that side of Mary.